adeleke5140/storybook-starter/README.md

 ## Project

-The product is a taskList component, similar to the popular todolist.
+The product is a taskList application, similar to the popular todolist.
 Rather than build the UI, I created storybook stories that implement core functionality of the app.

 The interesting part of this was experimenting with Component driven design.
 Here, I worked on writing stories for each individual modular components, and then worked my way up to a screen.